Number of Employees: Approximately 500

 Public health officials have concluded that secondhand smoke from cigarettes causes serious diseases in non-smokers, including lung cancer and heart disease.
 We believe the public health conclusions on secondhand smoke are sufficient to support smoking restrictions in public places.

-Philip Morris International (PMI) supports comprehensive regulation of tobacco products based on the principle of harm reduction.
+Philip Morris International (PMI) supports comprehensive regulation of tobacco product based on the principle of harm reduction.

 To be effective, tobacco regulatory policy must be evidence-based, apply to all tobacco products, and should take into account the views of all legitimate stakeholders including public health authorities, government finance authorities, tobacco manufacturers, and other members of the tobacco supply chain.
 Regulatory policy must consider the potential to trigger adverse consequences which undermine public health objectives, such as increasing the demand for illicit cigarettes.